Hoti (tribe): Geography

 Korita which now falls under Triesh was once part of this tribe, hence its alternative name Korita e Hotit (Korita of Hoti).
-Occasionally, people from Hoti settled in neighbouring tribal regions and formed there new brotherhoods like the Hotović of Piperi.
+Occasionally, people from Hoti settled in neighbouring tribal regions and formed their new brotherhoods like the Hotović of Piperi.
 Families from Hoti also lived in Nikšić, Podgorica and Kolašin.

 Further east, near Plav, there is a settlement of the tribe, Hoti i Vendit or Hoti i Kujit.
 The Gjokaj brotherhood from Hoti i Vendit founded Dosuđe (Dosugja) to the west of Plav in Gusinje in the 18th century.
 Since that time, many people originating from the Hoti tribe, live in Sandžak, mainly in the Tutin area but also Sjenica.
 In Tutin, the villages Gornji Crniš, Paljevo and Dubovo were founded by Hoti brotherhoods in the late 17th/early 18th century.
-In Kosovo, Hoti are found particularly in Junik, Malishevë and Rahovec.
+In Kosovo, Hoti are found particularly in Junik, Malishevë, Drenica and Rahovec.
 Later, some brotherhoods are also found in Bosnia and Herzegovina like the Plavčići of Konjic.

 The campaign of the Montenegrin army in Hoti and its annexation in 1913 caused waves of refugees.
 In 1932, some families from Traboin settled near Shkodër in what is now known as Rrethinat and founded Hot i Ri (New Hoti).